-A Wild Woman mat is hooked with all the colours from the seven Chakras, because a truly Wild Woman is in alignment with her body and soul.
+A Wild Woman mat is hooked with all the colors from the seven Chakras, because a truly Wild Woman is in alignment with her body and soul.
 She has clear, flowing energy.

 Meryl Cook is a writer and contemporary fibre artist in Dartmouth, Nova Scotia.
 Her mediums are rug hooking, spinning and journaling.
 Meryl’s mission is to inspire others to reconnect with their joy and creativity.
 She shares practical steps to unblock creativity, work through difficult situations and find meaning in life again as a speaker, a creativity workshop leader and through her fibre art.

 She is the author of two books, One Loop at a Time, a story of rug hooking, healing and creativity (December 2016) and One Loop at a Time, The Creativity Workbook (November 2017).

 Since 2016, Meryl has been teaching creativity workshops across Canada, in the U.S. and at the Centre for Craft.
 21 of Meryl’s healing mats were a special One Loop at a Time exhibit at Sauder Village Rug Hooking Week in Ohio in 2018.
 In November/December 2018 Meryl was a Craft LAIR (Local Artist in Residence) at the Centre for Craft, Nova Scotia.
 She is a juried member of Craft Nova Scotia.